jemmott/jemmott.github.io/index.md

 # Fun

-I recently made an anti-recommender for Spotify: http://badplaylist.com/.
-You can read more about it here: https://github.com/jemmott/badvibes
+I recently made an anti-recommender for Spotify.
+You can get your own customized bad-for-you playlist [here](http://badplaylist.com/) and read about it [here](https://github.com/jemmott/badvibes)

 ### Reading